kaanilker/MNSIT-Neural-Network-in-C/README.md

 - **Learning Rate Decay (Gamma):** 0.9
 - **Hidden Layer Neurons:** 256

-These can be modified by changing the `#define` directives and the global variable declaration in the code:
+These can be modified by changing the `#define` directives and the global variable declaration in `mnsit.c`:

 ```c
 float learningRate = 0.07;